 Introduction

-The Spokane River Regional Toxics Task Force is developing a Comprehensive Plan to identify and implement load reductions needed to make measurable progress towards meeting applicable water quality standards for PCBs.
-An initial step in Comprehensive Plan development is to identify the universe of best management practices (BMPs) that have the potential to reduce PCB loads.
+The SRRTTF is developing a comprehensive plan to bring the Spokane River into compliance with applicable water quality standards for PCBs.
+An initial step in development of the comprehensive plan is to identify the universe of best management practices (BMPs) that have the potential to reduce PCB loading.

-Because the term “BMP” can have a specific regulatory connotation in some contexts, it is important to clarify exactly how the term is interpreted in this memorandum.
-In the context of the Spokane River Comprehensive Plan, BMPs are defined consistent with SFEI (2010) as “any activity, technology, process, operational method or measure, or engineered system, which when implemented prevents, controls, removes or reduces pollution.”
+BMPs are defined under Washington law to “mean physical, structural, and/or management practices approved by the [Department of Ecology] that, when used singularly or in combination prevent or reduce pollutant discharges.”
+WAC 173-201A-020.
+Under Idaho law, BMPs mean a “practice or combination of practices, techniques or measures developed, or identified, by the designated agency and identified in the state water quality management plan which are determined to be the cost-effective and practicable means of preventing or reducing the amount of pollution generated by nonpoint sources to a level compatible with water quality goals.”
+IDAPA 50.01.01 sec.
+010.09.

 The BMPs identified in this memorandum were obtained from several sources:

 BMP Toolbox for the San Francisco Bay Area (SFEI 2010)